syslabcom/slc.clicktracker/README.txt

 After creating a new database for tracking purposes, you need to activate the plpgsql language for this database.
 You should then load the db.sql into your newly created database.
 This contains all the table definitions and the stored procedure that does the actual work.
+For ease of use, there is also a GenericSetup step for this.
 An example is provided below.

 Example Postgresql Configuration
 ================================